Tesla

 While the regulatory regime for energy storage projects is still under development, there are various policies, incentives and financial mechanisms at the federal, state and local levels that support the adoption of energy storage.

-Solar Energy System Incentives and Policies
+Energy Generation System Incentives and Policies

 U.S. federal, state and local governments have established various policies, incentives and financial mechanisms to reduce the cost of solar energy and to accelerate the adoption of solar energy.
 These incentives include tax credits, cash grants, tax abatements and rebates.